 Construction managers also need a good understanding of construction technology and safety.
 They need to be able to read and understand blueprints and building codes.
 Most construction managers also have practical experience in the building industry.

 Many construction managers begin by working in the construction trades.
-A good working knowledge of construction technology is essential for a good construction manager.
+Good working knowledge of construction technology is essential for a good construction manager.
 Construction managers may start as general carpenters, or in a specialty trade.

 Many people who want to become a construction manager pursue a certificate or a diploma.
 Although it is possible to become a construction manager with no formal education, this route is less common.
 A certificate in construction management should teach business skills as well as construction technology.
 The Construction Management courses offered by Vista College include business operations and project management.

 Many new construction managers get their first jobs as an assistant project manager.
 These roles are often found in large construction companies.
-As an assistant project manager, you’ll help to coordinate employees and projects.
+As an assistant project manager, you will help to coordinate employees and projects.
 Many people work as an assistant project manager for three to five years.

 Many construction project managers will become a construction manager once they gain enough experience.
-As a construction manager, you’ll be responsible for planning and overseeing entire projects.
+As a construction manager, you will be responsible for planning and overseeing entire projects.

 The demand for people in the construction industry is likely to remain high for years to come.
 After all, construction is at the backbone of our economy.

 If you are interested in pursuing one of the growing careers in construction, view the numerous Trade Programs at Vista College.
 We offer a large selection of hands-on construction courses and convenient scheduling to help you launch your new career.
 Our courses are taught by seasoned professionals who are more than willing to share their wisdom and connect you with potential opportunities after graduation.